-If it’s cash you’re after, snapping up one of Milbank’s six annual training contracts should be your goal.
+If it’s cash you’re after, snapping up one of Milbank’s five annual training contracts should be your goal.
 First year trainees earn £50,000, and the New York-based outfit ladles perks on top.
-“I could mention the medical or dentalcare packages, but the free Costco membership clearly wins the day”, one insider jokes.
+“I could mention the medical or dental-care packages, but the free Costco membership clearly wins the day,” one insider jokes.
 Others just reel off their loot: “iPhone, laptop, Deliveroo credit, taxi home…” You might not even need to spend that salary day-to-day.

 You might not have a chance anyway.
-“Say goodbye to everything else in your life” an insider bluntly revealed.
+“Say goodbye to everything else in your life,” an insider bluntly revealed.
 Milbank trainees and junior lawyers tell us they’re pulling 12-hour days on average.
 “They bought my soul with a summer bonus,” one laments.
-Unsurprisingly, the trainees gave poor reports of their work/life balance and social life.
-“We don’t really make weeknight plans” admitted one.
+Unsurprisingly, the trainees gave poor reports of their work/life balance.
+“We don’t really make weeknight plans,” admitted one.
 Even worse, there are no sleeping pods!

-The insane working hours reflect the demands of a strong business: there has been a 25% increase in London revenue alone from $125 million to $156 million (£99 million to £124 million) and the firm’s overall gross revenue exceeded $1 billion (£795 million).
-This is the ninth year of increased revenue.
+The insane working hours reflect the demands of a strong business: there has been a 10% increase in London revenue alone from $156 million to $171 million (£121 million to £133 million).
+The firm’s overall gross revenue stands at $1.07 billion (£831 billion) which marks ten years of continued growth.

 Newly minted members of the Wall Street Elite also rate the firm highly for training and peer support.
-“Training” may be the wrong word, mind you — at Milbank, they say, “you learn everything on the job and often training is getting schooled on a point by the other side”.
+Though “training” may be the wrong word, mind you — at Milbank, they say, “you learn everything on the job and often training is getting schooled on a point by the other side”.
 That can be tough going, but there’s always a shoulder to cry on: trainees praise the “great team vibe” and “very close bond” forged between them.
-Just mind those expensive watches when you high five.
+Just mind those expensive watches when you high-five.